-The TSC journey is lifelong, and some parents/caregivers want to know what to expect over time.
-The following information is dedicated to discussing the manifestations of TSC that may or may not have been problematic during childhood or adolescence but tend to take more center-stage in your child's medical journey over the lifespan.
+For those who have been on the TSC journey since childhood and have successfully transitioned from pediatrics to adulthood, the following information is dedicated to discussing the manifestations of TSC that may or may not have been problematic during childhood or adolescence, but now take more center-stage to your medical journey.
+Building on the previous navigation guide and a basic understanding of clinical manifestations, this information is specific to the most common or problematic issues associated with adult years.
 If you are not familiar with the TSC Clinical Manifestations, you can preview them at the beginning of this section.